FlockiiX/ClarityPilot/README.md

 - Enterprise dashboard for burnout-prevention analytics (with strong anonymity protections)

 Our long-term vision:
-Deep integration with mobile operating system that helps workers prevent burnout and live a healthier life.
+Deep integration with mobile operating system that help us all prevent burnout and live a healthier life.